technoHippie-J/ADD-160-Python-2-F25/README.md

 ## Code Style & Quality

+> Will be following this to the best of my ability, though some inconsistencies may occur.
+Some items I'll be learning as I go, such as logging instead of printing. (as stated before, this README.md was generated using the help of ChatGPT 5 Thinking, then edited afterwards, which is why this comment exists, for example.)

-PEP 8 for styling and PEP 257 for docstrings.
+- PEP 8 for styling and PEP 257 for docstrings.

-Prefer type hints and docstrings:
+- Prefer type hints and docstrings:

 ```python
 def area(radius: float) -> float: